Divide-By-0/ideas-for-projects-people-would-use/README.md

 ### Edtech/Research/School

 - ***Timed comments for YouTube**: Like the [existing beta which doesn't seem likely to rollout soon](https://www.engadget.com/youtube-testing-timed-comments-114419554.html) but shown in a Soundcloud style.
 That is, a scraper gets all the comments, extracts timestamps, and like Soundcloud, displays previews that expand on hover in tiny popups at the timestamp the bottom of the video as you watch.
 If not fullscreeen, each comment thread at the timestamp can scroll by on the side in place of the next video suggestion, like an auto-scrolling Khan Academy comments board.
 Would likely be a Chrome extension.
 Ideally, could also show such comments automatically on any embedded YouTube video as well.
 If someone using the extension likes or responds, should just respond from their logged in YouTube account.
   - DONE: This already exists!
 [Tempus](https://chrome.google.com/webstore/detail/tempus/bpdhbpeecmmglmkjfmigehaebpndmceh) is a Chrome Extension that does exactly this.
+Because it already existed, I paid for some development on it to fix bugs and add features, instead of a traditional bounty.
 - **Combine Lecture Videos**: (copied from video processing section) -- given a set of videos (that may be slightly offset) from different angles, combine them into one video that cuts between the frames.
 This already exists for ai podcast processing software so shouldn't be too hard to adapt?
 Full [spec for CLI tool here](https://docs.google.com/document/d/1oInpmyf3xikM6TOMaz6Uqz5ZStdFyP7YqKX39RR9nMQ/edit).
   - In Progress: There is a 2x match bounty amount matched by [MIT Soul](https://mitsoul.org).
 - An extension where you could double click a citation # in a paper and it would automatically open the pdf from jstor or other 👀 sources.